Tetris-Duel-Team/Tetris-Duel/README.md

 # Tetris Duel

 A multiplayer Tetris game written in bare metal assembly for Raspberry Pi.
+This project is completed in 3 weeks as an extension to Imperial College London's first year computing project.

-The source code features
+Our source code features,

 * 4000 lines of documented ARM assembly code
 * Optimized driver for a NES controller connected via GPIO
 * Asynchronous networking for two Pis connected via GPIO
 * Doubly buffered rendering logic for HDMI output

-This project is completed in 3 weeks as an extension of Imperial College London first year computing project.

 Watch our game demo here: